 In fact, because kids are such little balls of energy they respond really well to cutaneous stimulation – so needling is not always a necessary part of treatment.
 In place of needling, we often use cutaneous electrical stimulation or our “tickle machine.”
 This is a favored technique of our 6 and under demographic.
 Shoni shin is another common modality used in pediatrics.
 It’s a technique employing several tools used on the skin in a non-invasive way to manipulate the qi on the surface of the body.
 Most treatments consist of a combination of acupuncture, tui na (therapeutic massage), shoni shin, gua sha (scraping the surface of the skin), and cupping.

 I’ve found cupping to be a big hit with toddlers, not to mention really effective in treating all sorts of respiratory disorders.
 I recently had a very active 16-month-old boy running around the office.
 He was laughing while looking at himself with cups suctioned to his back.
 At his next visit, he immediately took his shirt off and started patting his back asking for cups.
 He said he wanted me to make him look like a giraffe again (the cups leave little round marks on the back not unlike a giraffe’s spots).
 Kids can even have fun being treated!

 Treating children is more like treating a moving target.
 They definitely keep you on your toes.
 Their little bodies change so quickly, they can be fine one minute and sick the next.
-Offering non-threatening acupuncture and its alternatives, often accompanied with Chinese medicine, gives our kid clients at the YinOva Center a head start on feeling and staying healthy … and, often, a chance to play!
+Offering non-threatening acupuncture and its alternatives, often accompanied by Chinese medicine, gives our kid clients at the Yinova Center a head start on feeling and staying healthy … and, often, a chance to play!